Stephanie Sinclaire: Personal life

-Sinclaire married Matthew Eliot Kastin in 1980 and moved to Berkshire, UK.
-Their only daughter, Katherine Kastin, was born soon after, and went on to be a zoologist, actress, theatre producer and therapist.
+Sinclaire Lightsmith married Matthew Eliot Kastin in 1980 and moved to West Stockbridge, Massachusetts.
+Their only daughter, Katherine Wyeth (nee Kastin), was born soon after, and went on to be an actor, writer, therapist, and theatre & film producer.
 In 1984 they moved to London to join her husband's former stepfather, Daniel Crawford, who had founded the King's Head Theatre, in Islington in 1970.
-He was eccentric, charismatic, and loved stories of all kinds.
+Dan was eccentric, charismatic, and loved stories of all kinds.
 Within a year she had fallen in love with him, and divorced Kastin.
 Sinclaire Lightsmith and Crawford married in 1985.

-In the 1990s she changed her name to Sinclaire, as she wanted a stage name that was not given to her by a man.
+In the 1990s she changed her name to Sinclaire, as she wanted a name that was not given to her by a man.
 She later extended this to Sinclaire Lightsmith.

-She moved to New Zealand in 2010, and died on 14 April 2021 from a sudden heart arrhythmia while swimming in the sea.
-She was survived by her eight siblings, her daughter Katherine Wyeth, and her three grandchildren.
+She moved to New Zealand in 2012, and died on 14 April 2021 from a sudden heart arrhythmia while swimming in the sea.
+She is survived by her eight siblings, her daughter Katherine Wyeth, and her three grandchildren.